-The ADE has made substantial progress towards achieving the intended improvements outlined in Phase II.
-During Phase II, a logic model was developed for each Strategy and has guided the short-term and long-team goals toward achieving the SIMR.
+The ADE has made progress towards achieving the intended improvements outlined in previous phases of SSIP implementation.
+A logic model for each strategy continues to guide short-term and long-team goals toward achieving the SIMR.

 Strategy One Outcomes

 Strategy One is focused on creating a coordinated system of support that will provide the necessary organizational and teaming structures for how LEA services and supports will be identified, managed, and differentiated at the state level.
 This Strategy is focused on building the infrastructure that will help the ADE to be more effective in leveraging resources to improve services for all students (including students with disabilities) and increasing the reach and impact of its work with LEAs.